 Safety signs are too important to be ignored.
-They provide us with vital hazard information in a number of ways; through colors, words, and pictures.
+They provide us with basic hazard information in several ways: through colors, words, and pictures.
 Signs tell you where the hazards are and how to protect against the danger.
 Safety signs come in all sizes, colors, and shapes.
-Knowing what these signs mean and following their instructions is the key to safety.
+Knowing what these signs mean and following their instructions are the keys to safety.

 Many accidents occur simply because a worker failed to pay attention to an obvious warning sign.
 Others are injured because someone forgets to post a sign.
-A simple, commonsense approach to warning signs can prevent many accidents.
+A simple, common sense approach to warning signs can prevent many accidents.

-OSHA defines signs as "the warnings of hazards, temporarily or permanently affixed or placed, at locations where hazards exist."
+OSHA defines signs as "the warnings of hazard, temporary or permanently affixed or placed, at locations where hazards exist."
 Danger signs must only be used where an immediate hazard exists.
-Their appearance is specified by OSHA.
+OSHA specifies their appearance.